 New Machine Intros and Updates from the Famous Brand

-Manufacturing of Caterpillar mini hydraulic excavators began with an 8-metric-ton machine in Japan in 1987.
+Manufacturing of Cat mini hydraulic excavators began with an 8-metric-ton machine in Japan in 1987.
 Seven years later, the machines were introduced in North America.
-Today, there are 13 machines offered in North America ranging from the 300.9D that weighs less than 1 metric ton to the 308E2, which is an 8-metric-ton Tier 4 Final machine with a high-definition hydraulic system.
+Today, Caterpillar offers an extensive line of mini hydraulic excavators from 1 to 10 metric tons offered in North America ranging from the 300.9D that weighs less than 1 metric ton to the 310, which is a 10-metric ton Tier 4 Final machine with a high-definition hydraulic system.

 Advice to Buyers

 “The mini excavator market is constantly evolving with new features and benefits on machines,” says Greg Worley, market professional with Caterpillar.
 “Many of these new features deliver benefits in performance, versatility, ease of maintenance, safety, operator comfort and affordability.
 It’s important to understand how these features can provide you a better experience by getting more performance and efficiency from your machine.
 Do your research and take the time to demo the different models on the market and remember to look at the long-term view and big picture of your purchase decision.”Tags: Caterpillar Inc, July August 2021 print issue, Spec Guide, Spec Guide 2021